David Walliams: Britain's Got Talent remarks

 In November 2022, it emerged that Walliams had made sexually explicit and derogatory remarks towards some of the contestants on Britain's Got Talent, during a recording at the London Palladium in January 2020.
-He was recorded as saying of one of them, "She thinks you want to fuck her, but you don’t...
-I know, she’s just like: ‘Oh, fuck off!’
+He was recorded as saying of one of them, "She thinks you want to fuck her, but you don't...
+I know, she's just like: 'Oh, fuck off!'
 I was saying, she thinks you want to fuck her, but you don't.
-It's the last thing on your mind, but she's like: ‘Yep, I bet you do!’
-‘No I don’t!’
+It's the last thing on your mind, but she's like: 'Yep, I bet you do!'
+'No I don't!'
 I had a bit of a boner, but now it's going, it's now shrivelled up inside my body."
 In a statement later, he said: "I would like to apologise to the people I made disrespectful comments about during breaks in filming for Britain's Got Talent in 2020.
 These were private conversations and – like most conversations with friends – were never intended to be shared.
 Nevertheless, I am sorry."

+Would I Lie To You Nazi salutes

+Walliams reportedly performed two Nazi salutes during the recording of the BBC's 2025 Christmas special episode of Would I Lie To You?, drawing criticism.
+The BBC said the footage would not be broadcast.